The Archimedean limit of random sorting networks: Introduction

 {\bf III.
 Great Circles.} \qquad We can embed the vertices of $\Ga(S_n)$ into $\real^n$ by sending the permutation $\tau \in S_n$ to the point $\close{\tau} = (\tau(1), \ddd, \tau(n)) \in \real^n$.
 For any $\tau \in S_n$, the point $\close{\tau}$ lies on the $(n-2)$-sphere $\mathbb{S}^{n-2} = \mathbb{L}_n \cap \mathbb{K}_n$, where

 If we also embed the edges of $\Ga(S_n)$ as straight lines between the embedded vertices, we get an object called the {\bf permutahedron} (see Figure \ref{fig:permutahedron}).

-In \cite{angel2007random}, the authors conjectured that a uniform random sorting network is close to a great circle in $\mathbb{S}^{n-2}$ under this embedding.
+In \cite{angel2007random}, Angel et al.\ conjectured that with high probability, a uniform random sorting network is close to a great circle in $\mathbb{S}^{n-2}$ under this embedding.
 They showed that this conjecture implies the other global limiting results for uniform random sorting networks.
 Our strongest theorem proves this conjecture.

 For two functions $f, g: [0, 1] \to \real^n$, define the distance function

 This is the uniform norm on functions, where the pointwise distance is the $L^\infty$ distance.
 Also, for an $n$-element sorting network $\sig$, we define the embedded and time-rescaled path $ \bar{\sig}:[0, 1] \to \mathbb{S}^{n-2} $ by letting